manav-chan/AspireNex/README.md

         return {score: 0};
     }

-    let moves = [];
+    // recursively call for every possible move and store the score corresponding to each move in 'moves' list let moves = [];
     for (let i = 0; i < availableSpots.length; i++) {
         let move = {};